 The finger-saving Goya remained until he upgraded to a used Strat acquired with a $200 loan from a friend of the band.
-It, a Gibson Firebird, and a blackface Fender Twin helped establish Campbell’s first definable tones.
+Along with a Gibson Firebird and a blackface Fender Twin, it helped establish Campbell’s first definable tones.
 By the time the band moved to L.A., found new members, and became the Heartbreakers, Campbell was using mostly a Fender Broadcaster he plugged into a tweed Deluxe they found tucked away in a club, dusty and non-functional.
 They sprang to get it working and used it to record that first album, with “Breakdown,” “American Girl” and “I Need to Know.”
 Today, vintage tweed Deluxes remain his preferred taste onstage and in the studio.

 “We use old amps and old guitars… but hey, we’re old people,” he laughed.
 “And the reissues do sound pretty good… until we plug in the old ones.”